FarzanHajian/sonification/README.md

 # sonification
-The source code of my article about sonification
+This repositors contains the source code of my article about sonification.
+I talks about turning image data into sound.
+You can check it out on [here](https://farzanhajian.com/blogpost/sonification.html).